Times change and my website needed to change too. To see the 2020 update of this page click this link

 How Will My Veterinarian Determine If My Pet is Anemic ?

 When your veterinarian suspects that your pet is anemic, the vet will perform a simple blood test in the office that determines the volume (percentage) of erythrocytes present in your pet's bloodstream.
 This test for anemia is called a "packed cell volume" or "hematocrit" (= PCV, Hct).
 A drop of blood is introduced into a thin glass tube and spun in a centrifuge to separate the red blood cells from the blood serum or plasma.
 The shorter the column of red cells, the more anemic the pet is.
 Your veterinarian may also stain and examine a thin film of your pet's blood on a slide to determine the characteristics of the red cells and blood platelets that are present.
-In this way, the vet can often distinguish between regenerative and non-regenerative anemias.
+In this way, your vet can often see clues that distinguish between regenerative and non-regenerative anemias.
 You can read about how central veterinary laboratories work with your local veterinarian to determine the cause of canine anemia here ; and in cats here.
 The search for clues as to the cause would be similar in ferrets as well.
 The shape (morphology) size and color of individual red blood cells in your pet's blood are all important clues.
 You can read more about some of those clues here.

 Blood Loss Anemia